 5. Working together to strengthen the integrity of research and to review progress regularly and openly

 The senior member of staff who oversees research integrity at the University is Professor Andrew Ball (Pro-Vice-Chancellor, Research and Enterprise).
-Professor Ball is the Chair of the University Research Ethics and Integrity Committee.
+Professor Ball is the Chair of the University Research Committee.

 |Code of Practice for Research